mohamedrasvi/truckpad/readme.md

 Date parameter we can filter by one of these values ('daily','weekly','monthly')<br>

 # Unit Test
-Note I added vendor/bin/phpunit on composer.json file so you just have to call (composer test) on terminal to test
+Note I added vendor/bin/phpunit on composer.json file so you just have to call (composer test) on terminal to run the unit test